War Before Civilization: Reception

 The New York Times said that "the book's most dramatic payoff is its concluding explanation for the recent "pacification of the past" by scholars" and that "...revulsion with the excesses of World War II has led to a loss of faith in progress and Western civilization....".

 American political scientist Eliot A. Cohen described the book as "At once scholarly and lucid, he paints a dark picture of human nature, although he does not believe humankind is doomed to a perpetual striving for mutual extinction.
 A sobering, grim, and important book."
 Anthropologist R. Brian Ferguson gave a mostly positive review but argued that Keeley overstated the commonality of ancient warfare and that aversion by academics to the existence of pre-historical warfare was misrepresented.

 The book was a finalist for the 1996 Los Angeles Times Book Prize for History.

+Selected academic reviews

+Errata

+On page 93 Keeley wrote: "One author has very liberally estimated that more than 100 million people have died from all war-related causes (including famine and disease) on our planet during this century.
+(33)" ...

+Reference in "Notes" on page 215 says: "33.
+Rhodes 1986: 779 (citing Gil Eliot)."

+Errors: Eliot is misspelled, should be "Elliot", and missing are Elliot's publication title and page number, which are:

+Twentieth Century Book of the Dead, 1972, page 1.

+This book is at the Internet Archive.
+The first sentence is: "THE number of man-made deaths in the twentieth century is about one hundred million. ..."